ilikescience/mhs11/src/assets/writing/post-industrial-design.md

 og:
     title: "Beauty in the machine: post-industrial design"
-    description: Has the design become boring?
+    description: Has design become boring?
 Or is it just harder to notice?
     image: /images/postindustrial-0.jpg?v=1
 ---